TechnicJelle/CMGT_GraduationReport/report.typ

 This is useful to see the grouping of the frametimes, and to see if there are any outliers.

-These plots will be made with the Python library Matplotlib, which I also used for a previous project, so I can largely re-use the scripts I wrote for that project, with the help of a friend who is a data scientist #footnote[PhD student in the field of Astronomy].
+These plots will be made with the Python library Matplotlib, which I also used for a previous project, so I can largely re-use the scripts I wrote for that project, with the help of a friend who is a data scientist #footnote[PhD student in the field of Astronomy], who again helped me adapt the code from back then to now.

 #pagebreak()